 Does Water Closet Include A Sink?

-Water closets only had a toilet in the past, but nowadays, some come with a sink.
+In the past, water closets only had a toilet, but nowadays, some come with a sink.

 It depends on the style of your home and your culture.
 In some cultures, building a sink and a toilet in the same room is considered unclean.

-While in others, all the plumbing equipment like a sink and shower is made in a single place and a compact flush toilet.
+In others, all the plumbing equipment, like a sink and shower, is made in a single place and a compact flush toilet.

 What’s The Difference Between A Lavatory And A Sink?

-A lavatory refers to the place where you can wash your hands or your body, while a sink refers to any basin where you can wash anything.
+A lavatory refers to a place where you can wash your hands or body, while a sink refers to any basin where you can wash anything.

 Both these terms, lavatory and sink, are often used interchangeably.
 However, you can only refer to the basin in the washroom or bathroom as a lavatory; all other washbasins, including your kitchen, are known as sinks.